xerolinux/XeroWiki/docs/distro.md

 [**Calamares**](https://github.com/calamares/calamares){:target="_blank"} will auto-launch on boot.
 Just go through the motions and when you get to the user creation page, if you select the *Autologin* option, you will be logged in to an **X11/Xorg** session, not **Wayland**, we chose that for compatibility with legacy hardware nothing more.

+You can still switch to *Wayland* post-install, just use the toolkit, it's under option **System Troubleshooting & Tweaks >> Change Autologin Session X11/Wayland (SDDM)** and select *Wayland*, reboot, done.

 <p align="center">
     <img src="https://i.imgur.com/QsLRWtG.png" alt="rice">
 </p>